Pop Up Store Paris

 La photo montre Emile Bernard

-avec Vincent van Gogh vu dos dos.
+avec Vincent van Gogh vue du dos.

 C'est la seul photo autentifie de peindre